Mastering the Past Tense of Cheer: Examples and Practice

 Stay tuned for more tips and strategies on teaching fundamental language concepts to young learners.
 Let’s continue to inspire the next generation of communicators!

-See also Uncovering the Past Tense of Foot
+See also Mastering the Past Tense of Songs: Examples for Teaching

 Past Progressive of Cheer – Example Sentences